SIGCOMM21-5G/artifact/Video-Streaming/README.md

 To generate the figures, run `bash plot-section5.sh`.
 A `plots` folder should be created with the figures (`.pdf`, `.png` and `.eps` formats).

-## Real test experiments
+## Evaluate Experiments on a Real Testbed

-Since we perform the experiments on AWS VM instances and the price is quite high, we currently have the VMs released.
-If required, we can provide two AWS VMs (a client-server pair) for tesing all the experiments.
+Since we perform the experiments on AWS VM instances and the price is quite high to keep them running, we have currently terminated them.
+If required, we can provision and provide two AWS VMs (a client-server pair) for tesing all the experiments.
 For setting up instructions, please refer to `ABR-5G/README.md`.